This is a general guide to the law and does not constitute legal advice.

 Third, because of the distress that can result from a sexual assault, the complainer’s recollection of facts and the comments or statements made shortly thereafter can vary.
 This can make it difficult for others to know what really happened.
 The situation is made all the more challenging when alcohol or drugs have been consumed.

 The challenge for adolescents is that the emotional part of the brain is accelerating them towards sexual thrills, risk taking and experimentation, while the rational part of the brain that helps put the brakes on risky behaviour has not fully developed.
 This is made all the more difficult when alcohol or drugs are in the mix.
 Where possible young men should seek ‘active consent’ to sexual relations and be very careful of believing consent has been given when a partner is drunk.
-When in doubt, don’t.
-Remember “manners maketh the man.”
+To teach this to children, show this funny cartoon about consent to a cup of tea.
+It is very clever and helps put the point across.

 Implied consent is a controversial form of consent which is not expressly granted by a person, but rather inferred from a person’s actions and the facts and circumstances of a particular situation (or in some cases, by a person’s silence or inaction).
 In the past, a couple who married were deemed to have given “implied consent” to have sex with each other, a doctrine which barred prosecution of a spouse for rape.
 This doctrine is now considered obsolete in most countries.
 Porn addiction however can lead some men to go to extreme lengths to force wives to engage in sexual acts without their consent.
 See this story from Australia.